-Every year leading up to the start of semester one in September and the start of the second semester in January, orientation weeks are held for incoming exchange students.
+Every year leading up to the start of semester one in September and the start of the second semester in January, Welcome Days are held for incoming exchange students.
 These weeks are a chance for students to become better acquainted with the university.

-Orientation week participants have the opportunity to improve their skills in French as a foreign language (FLE).
-Students are grouped based on an online language placement test they take at the beginning of this week.
+During these events, participants have the opportunity to improve their skills in French as a foreign language (FLE).
+Students are grouped based on an online language placement test they take at the beginning of the Welcome Days.
 Students may also attend university methodology classes for each discipline as well as research method classes offered by the library in order to support students with using the online resources.

-At the start of the orientation week there is an introductory meeting at which representatives give information about various university services, such as the International Relations Department, the Languages Department, sports services, the Student Life Service, and health services.
-The International Students Association of Paris 1 (ISAP1) is also invited to participate in running activities during the week, helping international students to become better integrated into the university and life in Paris.

-The orientation week finishes with a cocktail reception which is a chance for students to meet and get to know each other.
+At the start of the Welcome Days there is an introductory meeting at which representatives give information about various university associations and services, such as the International Relations Department, the sports services and the Student Life Service.
+The Welcome Days finish with a cocktail reception which is a chance for students to meet and get to know each other.

-If you would like to participate in Paris 1 Panthéon-Sorbonne's orientation week then you must fill out an application form online that will be sent to you prior to your arrival as places are limited.
-Your offer to study at Université Paris 1 Panthéon-Sorbonne does not guarantee a place on the orientation week.

-Participating in all sessions during the orientation week does not lead to the obtention of credits (FCTS).
+If you would like to participate in Paris 1 Panthéon-Sorbonne's Welcome Days then you must fill out an application form online that will be sent to you prior to your arrival as places are limited.
+Your offer to study at Université Paris 1 Panthéon-Sorbonne does not guarantee a place on these orientation events.
+Participating in all sessions during the Welcome Days does not lead to the obtention of credits (ECTS).

-Contact orientationweek@univ-paris1.fr
+international-welcome@univ-paris1.fr